jmwoo/jmwoo.github.io/resume.md

 ---

 I am a dedicated software craftsman with a passion for creating efficient and effective software solutions.
 I excel in planning, developing, testing, and deploying software across various platforms.
 My experience spans from small startups to working with US government contractors on projects for the US Navy.
 I am authorized to work in the US for any employer.
-I am seeking a challenging role where I can contribute my expertise and continue to grow professionally.

 ---